mdnoorit/letslearnai/ml_path_for_beginners.md

 > Tip : Build a professional profile and follow the active community members and research leaders once you sign up

-### Important Note : Topics and resources given in this document is just a drop in the ocean.
-Please don't restrict yourself only to those resources.
+### [ Important Note : Topics and resources given in this document is just a drop in the ocean.
+Please don't restrict yourself only to those resources ]

 #### Learn !
 Practise !
 Make mistakes !
 Learn from those mistakes !
 Repeat !